 2. Separate and Protect Sensitive Files

-- Keep Form I‑9s, medical documents, and accommodation requests in clearly labeled and separate folders.
+- Keep Form I‑9s, medical documents, and accommodation requests in separate folders.

 - Avoid storing sensitive data in shared folders.

-- Confirm off-site redundancy if you’re not fully cloud-based, ensuring files aren’t lost to local disasters.
+- Confirm off-site redundancy if not fully cloud-based.

 Organize Digital Personnel Files for Compliance in Timebutler